dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Extractor**:

-    1. If the runtime type of `v` is not a subtype of the static type of `p` then the match fails.
+    1. If the runtime type of `v` is not a subtype of the required type of `p` then the match fails.

     2. Otherwise, for each field `f` in `p`, in source order:

-        1. Call the getter with the same name as `f` on `v` to a result `r`.
+        1. Call the getter with the same name as `f` on `v`, and let the result be `r`.
 The getter may be an in-scope extension member.

         2. Match the subpattern of `f` against `r`.
 If the match fails, the extractor match fails.